-The District began the year with \$6,124,675 in its fund balance for the General Fund.
-Increases in revenues such as real estate taxes (2.6% increase in tax index), parking lot taxes, transfer taxes, and state subsidies, along with a decrease in health benefits costs and deferred spending concerning ESSER grants, attributed to an increase in the total fund balance of \$4,453,146 at June 30, 2022.
-The fund balance is projected to be \$11.5 million at June 30, 2023.
+The District began the year with \$10,577,821 in its fund balance for the general fund.
+Increases in revenues such as real estate taxes (2.35 % increase in tax index), parking lot taxes, transfer taxes, and state subsidies, along with deferred spending concerning ESSER grants attributed to an increase in the total fund balance of \$3,478,208 at June 30, 2023.
+The fund balance is projected to be approximately \$15.1 million at June 30, 2024.
 The fund balance provides the District with better flexibility to meet unexpected costs, the ability to manage future tax increases, and provides opportunities to define, plan, and meet future objectives, particularly regarding capital improvements.

-With the need for additional improvements continuing to rise combined with future minimal increases in state subsidies and federal grants (outside of the COVID-19 relief grants), the District's ability to keep pace without additional source of funds could be greatly reduced.
-Based on an independent feasibility study performed in the summer and fall of 2016, the following major projects are recommended to be performed over the next ten years: life safety and security systems for all buildings; elevator replacement at the Prospect Park School; courtyard infill for the Kindergarten Academy and the Glenolden School; door, locks, and hardware replacement at all buildings; window replacement in five of the six buildings and the South Avenue sports complex.
-Without the potential issuance of general obligation bonds, all these projects would currently be funded 100% from the General Fund's fund balance.
+With the need for additional improvements continuing to rise combined with future minimal increases in state subsidies and federal grants (outside of the COVID-19 relief grants), the District's ability to keep pace without additional sources of funds could be greatly reduced.
+Based on an independent feasibility study performed in the summer and fall of 2016, the following major projects are recommended to be performed over the next ten years: life safety and security systems for all buildings; elevator replacement at the Prospect Park School; courtyard infill for the Kindergarten Academy and the Glenolden School; door, locks, and hardware replacement at all buildings; and window replacement in five of the six buildings and the South Avenue sports complex.
+Without the potential issuance of general obligation bonds, these projects would currently be funded 100% from the general fund's fund balance.
 The downside of issuing general obligation bonds is that the principal and interest payments would affect the fund balance usage.
-In addition to capital improvements District-wide, there is a line item in the budget for computer equipment replacement cycle which is every five years.
-In addition, as of June 30, 2022, \$136,192 is being restricted in the fund balance for capital improvements to the Tinicum School as part of the airport CEP agreement.
-The District has contracted an engineering firm and an architecture firm regarding the design, planning and construction relating to renovations of the high school.
-The cost of this project is approximately \$79,750,000 with an estimated completion date of August 2026.
-This will be funded through the issuance of general obligation bonds.
-In addition, the District has purchased a building (which includes the land), and this site will be renovated for use as the new administration building.
-The estimated cost of this project is \$6,200,000 with an estimated completion date of January 2024.
+In addition to capital improvements district-wide, there is a line item in the budget for computer equipment replacement cycle which is every five years.
+In addition, as of June 30, 2023, \$136,192 is being restricted in the fund balance for capital improvements to the Tinicum School as part of the airport CEP agreement.
+There is an addition/ renovation project to the high school that is currently underway, with a total cost of approximately \$81,186,000 with an estimated completion date of August 2026.
+This will be funded through the issuance of general obligation bonds and funding from the Redevelopment Assistance Capital Program Funding (RACP) of \$4,000,000.
+In addition, the District has purchased a building (which includes the land) and is renovating it for use as the new Administration building.
+The cost of this project is approximately \$6,152,000 with an estimated completion date of December 2023.
 This project will also be funded through the issuance of general obligation bonds.

-Inflationary conditions and supply shortages have placed and will place in the future a burden on the District as well as other Districts across the state.
+Inflationary conditions and supply shortages have placed and will place in the future a burden on the District as well as other districts across the state.
 It should be noted that the COVID-19 relief funds are only temporary, leaving local funding sources to make up the difference.
 The balance between the educational needs of the students and the community's ability to pay has always been a constant battle faced by the District.